scrapy/scrapy/docs/topics/practices.rst

 * disable cookies (see :setting:`COOKIES_ENABLED`) as some sites may use cookies to spot bot behaviour
 * use download delays (2 or higher).
 See :setting:`DOWNLOAD_DELAY` setting.
-* is possible, use `Google cache`_ to fetch pages, instead of hitting the sites directly
+* if possible, use `Google cache`_ to fetch pages, instead of hitting the sites directly
 * use a pool of rotating IPs.
 For example, the free `Tor project`_ or paid services like `ProxyMesh`_